 Why Choose Us?

 Our practitioners have over 45 years of combined clinical experience in spinal disorders and have extensive experience in treating Scoliosis all around the world including the UK, Portugal, India and Nicaragua.
-They have had extensive training in the USA (Chiropractic Biophysics), Australia (ScoliCare) and Italy (ISICO) with regards to the conservative management of Scoliosis and other spinal disorders.
-They are both approved Scolibrace providers.

 The clinic follows Evidence-Based Clinical Practice (EBP) approach which can be defined as “the integration of the best research evidence with clinical expertise and patient values” and also follows the 2011 guidelines as laid down by The International Scientific Society on Scoliosis Orthopaedic and Rehabilitation Treatment (SOSORT).